 Securing a Loan

-When investing in real estate, investors typically work with a lender to receive a loan for the purchase of the building.
+When investing in commercial real estate, CRE investors typically work with a lender to receive a loan for the purchase of the building.
 There are several different types institutions that provide loans on real estate assets, ranging from local banks to life insurance companies and large debt funds.
-Each lender will have its own underwriting process to evaluate the investment and to make a determination of whether to issue the loan and under what terms the loan will be given.
+Each lender will have its own underwriting process to evaluate the CRE investment and to make a determination of whether to issue the loan and under what terms the loan will be given.

-The lender will look at the property in a similar way as the investor to estimate what likely cash flows can be anticipated.
+The lender will look at the property in a similar way as the commercial real estate investor to estimate what likely cash flows can be anticipated.
 However, the bank will also evaluate the borrower’s creditworthiness and factor that into the decision making, as the lender will expect the borrower to continue making the debt service payments in the event there are ever any shortfalls from the building’s cash flow.

 Typically, banks will give a loan equal to a percentage of the value they place on the property.
-Depending on the type of investment, the borrower and the type of financial institution issuing the loan, the “Loan To Value” typically ranges between 50% to 80% of the building’s total value.
+Depending on the type of CRE investment, the borrower and the type of financial institution issuing the loan, the “Loan To Value” typically ranges between 50% to 80% of the building’s total value.

 It is important to remember that the value the lender places on the building is independent of the purchase price.
 This means that when underwriting a property for purchase, it is always a good idea to begin talking to a lender as soon as possible to accurately underwrite the amount of equity that will be required for the acquisition.